 Stay Safe at Home:

-Folks over the age of 65 and people who have underlying health conditions – who are at high risk for COVID-19 – should continue to stay home except for essential errands such as going to the grocery store and attending to healthcare needs.
-When going to the pharmacy ask if you can fill your prescriptions for 90 days if possible; for some medications this is not allowed.
+Individuals over the age of 65 years and people who have underlying health conditions – who are at high risk for COVID-19 – should continue to stay home except for essential errands such as, going to the grocery store and attending to healthcare needs.
+When going to the pharmacy ask if you can fill your prescriptions for 90 days if possible (this may not be applicable for some medications).
 If you are at high-risk, try to use a mail-order service.

-- All people are EXPECTED to cover their face if they cannot keep six feet of social distance while in public
+- Everyone is EXPECTED to cover their face if they cannot keep six feet of social distance while in public.

-- Everyone is advised to wash their hands frequently for at least 20 seconds with soapy water
+- Persons are advised to wash their hands frequently for at least 20 seconds with soapy water.

-- Use remote modes of communication like phone or video chat instead of visiting friends or family who are high risk for COVID-19
+- Use remote modes of communication like phone or video chat instead of visiting friends or family members who are high risk for COVID-19.

 For assistance with meals, unemployment benefits, Call-to-Talk, and COVID-19 questions Mass 2-1-1 is free and available 24 hours a day, 7 days a week both online and over the phone.